vicentecalfo-dev/hgnc-get-gene-info/README.md

 ### DB Overview

 This method returns an overview in numbers of the database data.
+You can see the JSON schema of the response in this [file](https://github.com/vicentecalfo-dev/hgnc-get-gene-info/blob/main/mockup/db-overview.json).

 ```javascript
 async () => {